alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 Title case.

 ### north Wales

 Not a specific region of the UK.

 ### Nuclear Decommissioning Authority

 Title case.

 ### Numbers

-Use 'one' unless you’re talking about a step, a point in a list or another situation where using the numeral makes more sense: ‘in point 1 of the design instructions’, for example.
+Use 'one' unless you're talking about a step, a point in a list or another situation where using the numeral makes more sense: 'in point 1 of the design instructions', for example.
 Or this:

-You’ll be shown 14 clips that feature everyday road scenes.
+You'll be shown 14 clips that feature everyday road scenes.

 There will be:

 * 1 developing hazard in 13 clips
 * 2 developing hazards in the other clip

-Write all other numbers in numerals (including 2 to 9) except where it’s part of a common expression like ‘one or two of them’ where numerals would look strange.
+Write all other numbers in numerals (including 2 to 9) except where it's part of a common expression like 'one or two of them' where numerals would look strange.

 If a number starts a sentence, write it out in full (Thirty-four, for example) except where it starts a title or subheading.